 |Tart cherry||Wild billberry powder and seed extract|

-The USDA maintained a ORAC database of foods, but it removed the list from their website in 2012 because they said ORAC effects in test tubes were not relevant to how those foods acted in the human body.
-They said that food is much more complex that simply showing how individual ingredients work in a test tube.
+The USDA maintained an ORAC database of foods, but it removed the list from their website in 2012 because they said ORAC effects in test tubes were not relevant to how those foods acted in the human body.
+They said that food is much more complex than individual ingredients work in a test tube.
 I agree with that logic.

-I did notice the ORAC blend contains tart cherry.
-I have a review of Tart Cherry Juice and the comments there are very interesting, especially for those with arthritis pain.
+The ORAC blend contains tart cherry.
+I have a review of Tart Cherry Juice so see that for more info.

-The Super Fruit Blend is is composed of the following ingredients.
-While they don't tell us how much of each is present, they do tell us that all ingredients adds up to 700 mg:
+The Oxyfresh Super Fruit Blend is composed of the following ingredients.
+While they don't tell us how much of each is present, they do tell us that all ingredients add up to 700 mg:

 - Acai Berry (Euterpe oleracea) from a 5:1 extract